Mimino666/python-xextract/README.rst

 **Parameters**: `name`_ (optional), `css / xpath`_ (optional, default ``"self::*"``), `quant`_ (optional, default ``"*"``), `attr`_ (optional, default ``"_text"``), `namespaces`_ (optional)

 Extract string data from the matched element(s).
-Returned value is always unicode.
+Extracted data are always unicode.

 By default, ``String`` extracts the text content of only the matched element, but not its descendants.
 To extract and concatenate the text out of every descendant element, use ``attr`` parameter with the special value ``"_all_text"``: